NolanHellyer/GalvanizePortfolio/README.md

 ### A quick break down of how I solved it

 It tells me what Jan 1 1900 is, but wants the actual century starting in 1901.
 Although it allows me to do some research on my own, I decided that my code would roll with the weird start date.
+Also, I am aware that Python (like many other languages) has a date object that would be very helpful in solving this.
+It felt like cheating, though, so I went without.

-The first thing I did was devise a little scheme in my mind for how I might get python to do all the work for me.
+The first thing I did was devise a plan in my mind for how I could solve the problem.
 The first thing that came to mind was something involving lots of nested loops, but I try to avoid those if possible.

 So instead I figured out a little way that a program might figure out how many days between Sunday (as the first day of the week) and Saturday had to roll over to the next month without excessive looping.
-If you lop off whatever days rolled over into the month you are looking at, find the modulo of the remaining days and seven, then subtract that number from seven you know how many days rolled over.
+If you chop off whatever days rolled over into the month you are looking at (essentially, the days until the first Sunday of the month), find the modulo of the remaining days and seven, then subtract that number from seven, you know how many days roll over.
 If no days rolled over, then you have hit a Sunday on the first of the month and you should increment some kind of counter.

 Although I do have one nested loop going on, I forgave myself because it was a natural way of looking at each month over a century, given that months are looping from year to year.

-Next, I figured out all the variables I would need to accomplish this.
-I like naming everything so that it’s clear in my code what each number is for.
+The next step was to figure out all the variables I would need to accomplish this.
+I like naming everything so that it’s clear in my code what each number is for, which is why there are a lot of variables.

 `year = [ 31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31 ]` List, in order, of how many days each month has.\
 `leap = 29` Leap year February has 29 days.\